 At Grand View Health, our nurses, doctors and staff work together to speed your recovery.
 As a patient in the hospital, you may receive different services, such as tests, evaluations and treatments.
 Your case manager coordinates your care to maximize your health and comfort.
 They also make sure that your physician and every other member of your healthcare team is kept informed.

 You will usually meet your case manager shortly after admission.
 Case managers are nurses, social workers and other healthcare professionals who will be available to you and your family throughout your stay.
 If you would like to see a case manager and one has not visited, call the case management department at 215-453-4487.
-For a list of case management resources, click here.

 Your case manager will explain your options and help you understand the healthcare system.
 We will ask you to think about your healthcare goals, doctor’s instructions and insurance coverage.

 If needed, we will explain your options related to advance directives.
 These include living wills and power of attorney for healthcare.
 Occasionally, you or your family may need help in reaching a decision regarding your care.
 Your case manager can arrange for you to speak with our chaplain or members of our ethics committee.

 Your case manager works with your insurance provider so you get all of the insurance coverage that you are entitled.
 Types of insurance include Medicare, Medical Assistance, veterans insurance and private insurance, such as Blue Cross and Aetna.
 Your case manager coordinates health insurance benefits and obtains approvals while you’re in the hospital and in preparation for your discharge.